Celebrate New Year’s Eve this year by creating custom etched champagne flutes to ring in the new year in style!

-To be honest I’m a bit of a party pooper when it comes to New Year’s Eve.
-In fact, most years I’m very, very sick.
-The most memorable NYE in recent history saw my sister and me at my parent’s house and both sick with “the crud” which in my family translates to “bronchitis”.
-We were SICK and we were exhausted.
-My mother got the TV in the living room ready to watch the ball drop and my sister and I went to bed probably 3 hours before that anyway.
+We were SICK, and we were exhausted.
+My mother got the TV in the living room ready to watch the ball drop, and my sister and I went to bed probably 3 hours before that anyway.
 But then the guy caddy-corner to us decided he was going to bring the stereo out into the front yard and pop firecrackers in the street all by himself.
 My sister and I were so upset because we were so tired.
-We stared out my bedroom window at him and took bets on if he’d pass out in the street or not.
+We stared out my bedroom window at him and took bets on whether he’d pass out in the street or not.

 DIY Etched New Year's Eve Champagne Flutes

-But as I got older I purchased wine stems and all of that grown-up glass but at events like New Year’s Eve, there would be the inevitable loss when somebody broke something and it would be upsetting every time.
-But what if each piece only cost a buck?
-If somebody drops one on the tile you’ve only lost one dollar and that’s not such a big deal…
+But as I got older, I purchased wine stems and all the grown-up glassware.
+However, at events like New Year’s Eve, there would inevitably be a loss when somebody broke something, and it would be upsetting every time.
+But what if each piece only costs a buck?
+If somebody drops one on the tile, you’ve only lost one dollar, and that’s not such a big deal…

 DIY Etched New Year's Eve Champagne Flutes